iamHarshvardhan10/react-welcome-web/README.md

 # React + Vite

+Step For Using this project in your System :-

+1) Git Clone (clone repo in your project terminal)
+2) npm install (Installing All Packages in folder)
+3) npm run dev (Running the web page)

+Happy Coding 😊

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: